KFLQ

-KFLQ (91.5 FM) is a non-commercial, listener-supported radio station in Albuquerque, New Mexico.
-It owned by the Family Life Radio Network, based in Tucson, Arizona.
-KFLQ plays Contemporary Christian music with Christian talk and teaching programs, hosted by national religious leaders including Jim Daly, David Jeremiah and Charles Stanley.
+KFLQ (91.5 FM) is a non-commercial radio station licensed to Albuquerque, New Mexico, United States.
+It owned by the Family Life Radio Network and features contemporary Christian music with Christian talk and teaching programs.

-KFLQ is a Class C station.
-It has an effective radiated power (ERP) of 20,000 watts.
-The transmitter is atop Sandia Crest, amid the towers for other Albuquerque-area FM and TV stations.
+KFLQ is a Class C station and has an effective radiated power (ERP) of 20,000 watts.
+The transmitter is located on Sandia Crest.

 History

 The All-Indian Pueblo Council filed for a construction permit with the Federal Communications Commission in December 1973.
 It wanted to build a noncommercial radio station in Albuquerque.
 It later changed its name to the Albuquerque Public Broadcasting Corporation.
 The council said that the station would feature multicultural and multilingual programming, including some programs in native languages, Spanish-language shows and English-language programming aimed at an African American audience.
 One employee of the Bureau of Indian Affairs was concerned that few Native Americans had FM radios.
 He thought that few people in the station's target audience would be able to receive it, saying, "I don't like this business of having FM stations".
 In addition to the All-Indian Pueblo Council, a grant from the Department of Housing, Education and Welfare was used to start the station.